k8si/wetube/README.md

 # Probable Problems

+* Wetube peers will receive incoming traffic from the outside world on ports 8080 (HTTP) and 3000 (TCP).
+Ports may have to be forwarded; iptables may have to change.

 * If you're running wetube on a remote host e.g. EC2, you can't visit "localhost:4000" and get the server -- you have to visit "[EC2-IP]:4000".
-Since the websockets URL is hardcoded into Javascript, this messes up the GUI and causes errors. *(TODO explanation)*
+Since the websockets URL is hardcoded into Javascript, this messes up the GUI and causes errors.
+In order to solve this problem, just change line 19 of `peer/app/public/javascripts/main.js' from:

+					var sockurl = 'ws://localhost:4000/jscli';

+to

+					var sockurl = 'ws://[remote-host-ip-address]:4000/jscli';

 * If you're running on EC2, sometimes ExpressJS *mysteriously* doesn't work -- see [this](http://iws.io/hosting-a-nodejs-express-application-on-amazon-web-services-ec2/), you have to do the parts about `nvm` for some reason.
 * I can't `npm install` anything on the edlab machines.
 Maybe there's a way, I'm too tired to figure it out.
 * During `./build.sh`, the edlab machines throw this error: